 The natural beauty, historic attractions, and mystical culture are perfect things to amaze travelers.
 From sightseeing to trekking, to trying adventurous activities and shopping, Nepal has it all.

-Here are our picks for things you shouldn’t miss out seeing while in Nepal.
+Here are our picks for places you shouldn’t miss out seeing while in Nepal.

 World Heritage Sites in Kathmandu